Jacob Mogensen Ulfeldt

 In his biographical sketch of Verkolje, Houbraken mentions another Dane, Henrik Steenwinkel, who was a Verkolje pupil.
 He wrote a biographical sketch for a Steenwinkel who worked for Christian IV of Denmark-Norway in 1640.
-Christian IV's twin daughters Christiane and Hedevig were Ebbe's cousins and he married Hedevig in 1642.
 This court painter Steenwinkel that Houbraken refers to was probably Morten Steenwinkel, the later teacher of Bernhard Keil.
 Possibly Morten and Henrik were the same person or brothers travelling together, but all these men would have known and consorted with each other as Danish compatriots in the small painter circles of Delft and Amsterdam.